The Scouting America advancement program is subtle.

 The Eagle rank symbolizes that a Life Scout has met all of the requirements listed in the Scout Handbook.

-It is the highest rank in Boy Scouts and it indicates that the Scout has achieved the aims of Scouting.
+It is the highest rank in Scouts BSA and represents achieving the aims of Scouting.

-The Scout has actively served in a leadership position as well as planned, develop, and lead scouts in a service project that benefits the community.
+The Scout has remained active in the troop, earned the required merit badges, served in leadership roles, and planned, developed, and led a service project that benefits the community.

 |